redsky-engineering/rs-framework/README.md

 ## Publishing

-**_Make sure your build is working first_**
+**_FIRST: Make sure your build is working and you have committed all your changes to master and pushed them up to remote._**

-You first need to be a member of the @redskytech organization with publishing capability.
+You need to be a member of the @redskytech organization with publishing capability.
 Then you need to run the following command:

 `yarn release:xxx` - where xxx is either (major, minor, patch, pre:alpha)